henninb/dotfiles/README.md

 - sudo npm add -g how2
 - procs - rust rewrite of ps
 - bat - is a cat alternative
+- how2 - stack overflow - sudo npm add -g how2